jussitohka/KUBIAC_brainimageanalysis/day2/fmri_processing.md

 follows fMRI Data analysis handbook
 ## The BOLD Signal

 The goal of task-based fMRI data analysis is to analyze each voxel’s time series to see whether the BOLD (blood oxygenation level dependent) signal changes in response to some manipulation.
+In principle, we want to look how strongly the voxel time series correlates with the manipulation (task).
+However, there are several issues to take into account such as  the BOLD signal arising from the interplay of blood ﬂow, blood volume, and blood oxygenation in response to changes in neuronal activity - i.e. being an indirect measure of neural activity.
+Therefore , the analysis tool is the general linear model (GLM), where the BOLD time series plays the role of dependent variable, and the independent variables in the model reﬂect the expected BOLD stimulus timecourses.

 ![z9j0010503411001](https://user-images.githubusercontent.com/6709791/169793057-1eceed36-68d8-4a7c-86df-45deb28ea4f5.jpeg) Figure from Demonet, Thierry and Cardebat.
 Physiological Reviews 2005 https://doi.org/10.1152/physrev.00049.2003 Copyright 2005 the American Physiological Society

 ## Temporal filtering